cthoyt/cthoyt.github.io/about.md

 I fell in love with chemistry in high school - back then it was about making things change color and/or explode.
 I was sold.
-My high school was down the street from Yale University and they let a few seniors enroll for a class there each semester.
+My high school was down the street from Yale University, and they let a few seniors enroll for a class there each semester.
 I took freshmen chemistry, which turned out to basically be an applied calculus class in thermodynamics and quantum mechanics.
 I didn't know calculus back then.